BrianArchibald/mysql-postgres/README.md

 values ('hello, nice post', 2, 1)

--- there is a comment (c.message) that is associted with a post (p.title) and this was written by a user (u.first_name) select c.message, p.title, u.first_name from comments c inner join posts p on c.post_id = p.id;
+-- there is a comment (c.message) that is associted with a post (p.title) and this was written by a user (u.first_name)

+select c.message, p.title, u.first_name, u2.first_name_for_post,
+from comments c
+inner join posts p on c.post_id = p.id;
-inner join users u on p.'creatorID' = u.id; --who wrote the post
+inner join users u on p.'creatorID' = u.id;   --who wrote the post inner join users u22 on c.creator_id = u2.id    -- find out who wrote the comment

+-- storing favorites or likes
+-- user -- post relationship
+-- NOT a 1 to many relationship , user can fav more than one post and a post can have multiple favs on it -- Many to many relationship
+-- usually called a join table

+create table favorites(
+  user_id int references users(id), -- the user who fav somethingh post_id int references posts(id), -- what post was favd
+  primary key (user_id, post_id) -- composite key, we are using more than a single column

+)